dtzWill/wdtz/content/pages/proj/quake.rst

 Mentioned on news sites such as Slashdot_ and Engadget_.

-The youtube videes there are of an early beta, unfortunately they weren't updated when a stable release was made.
+The youtube videos there are of an early beta, unfortunately they weren't updated when a stable release was made.

 Links
 -----